 Finally there is the one-time charge model.
 In this case a subscription-based service will offer a one-time charge model to give prospective customers the chance to try out the product or service before they purchase a subscription.
 One example would be customers purchasing just one box-of-the-month to see what is included and decide if they like it.
 If they are pleased with what they get they will choose to subscribe and receive more boxes (or the product/service on offer) on a regular basis.
 Offering customers the chance to try before they buy is the main benefit to this model.
 It also allows businesses to test the demand for a new product or service before creating a subscription model for it.
 Businesses can also make a one-time charge, such as the costs of setting up or offering equipment, can be included in any of the other models detailed above.

 Choosing the Right Model

 Different subscription businesses are better suited to different models.
 A business may need to give different models a try before finding the right one, and they may need to alter which one they use as the business evolves and develops.
-A business offering subscription-based services may begin with the fixed-price model, but then discover that including something based on usage or switching entirely to offering usage-based pricing is better for their customers and their business.
+A business offering subscription based billing services may begin with the fixed-price model, but then discover that including something based on usage or switching entirely to offering usage-based pricing is better for their customers and their business.

 Or a business could choose to offer a usage-based model before deciding that it is too complicated.
 They will then switch to offering different fixed-price plans with their own different usage limits because this makes things easier for them and their customers.